mitre-attack/car/docs/analytics/CAR-2014-02-001/index.md

 subtypes: Registry File Process
 analytic_type: Situational Awareness, TTP
 contributors: MITRE
+applicable_platforms: Windows
 ---

-Adversaries may modify the binary file for an existing service to achieve [Persistence](https://attack.mitre.org/tactics/TA0003) while potentially [evading defenses](https://attack.mitre.org/tactics/TA0005).
+Adversaries may modify the binary file for an existing service to achieve [Persistence](https://attack.mitre.org/beta/tactics/TA0003) while potentially [evading defenses](https://attack.mitre.org/beta/tactics/TA0005).
 If a newly created or modified runs as a service, it may indicate APT activity.
 However, services are frequently installed by legitimate software.
 A well-tuned baseline is essential to differentiating between benign and malicious service modifications.

 ### Output Description